Ecommerce Inventory Management: 16 Best Practices in 2023

 Small businesses that use Shopify to sell commodities are more likely to have multiple suppliers or producers from which they acquire items or raw materials.

-Handmade jewelry, special formulations, or electronic components are all examples of goods that may be considered rare.
+Handmade jewelry, unique formulations, or electronic components are all examples of goods that may be considered rare.

 Even if you only have one or two suppliers in your supply chain, performing this exercise is beneficial.

-Set a monthly or biannual reminder to plan out all of your supply chain’s key components and assess their impact on your business.
+Set a monthly or biannual reminder to plan your supply chain’s key components and assess their impact on your business.
 This entails things like: